 How to use... leftover Christmas pudding

-Christmas pudding freezes well, and can be turned into an ice cream as easily as stirring some pieces into a pot of fresh custard, either homemade or shop-bought.
-This version has a hint of almondy Amaretto and is best served with hot toffee sauce.
+Christmas pudding freezes well and can be turned into an ice cream as easily as stirring some pieces into fresh custard (which can be homemade or shop-bought).
+This version has a hint of almondy amaretto and is best served with hot toffee sauce.

-Not one for the faint-hearted, this pudding combines leftover chunks of Christmas pudding with Jamaican ginger cake and stem ginger.
-Combine with a hot caramel sauce and we’re talking some extra special pudding action.
+Not for the faint-hearted, this pudding combines leftover chunks of Christmas pudding with Jamaican ginger cake and stem ginger.
+Combine with a hot caramel sauce and you've got yourself one spicy pud to wake up the tastebuds.

 Leftover Christmas cake

 Unlock the magic of leftover Christmas cake with our creative ideas.
 Since it’s packed with lots of fruit, nuts and booze, Christmas cake can keep for months on end.
 However, if you don’t want yours lingering on until summer, use it up in this meringue dessert.
 The combination of hot topping and cold ice cream is a treat for the senses.

 Indulge in post-holiday delights with our leftover Christmas cake recipes.
 Reinvent your leftover fruit cake or Christmas pudding in these light and fluffy soufflés.
 Pour a warm caramel sauce into each pot and watch as they magically melt in the centre.